UP Tomo-Kai actively engages itself in various activities throughout the academic year. Some of these activities include:

 Every year, many Japanese exchange students enter and study in the University.
 Tomo-Kai makes sure that their stay here in the Philippines is as comfortable and enjoyable as possible; one of the ways we do this is by arranging tours around Manila or Marikina, soaking up the culture, forming new friendships, one place at a time.

 Tomo-Kai prides itself on being a socially-aware and responsible organization.
-At least twice a year, TK members take some time off to help and volunteer in philantrophic ventures by the USC or by NGOs.
+At least once a year, TK members take some time off to help and volunteer in philantrophic ventures by the USC or by NGOs.
 We believe that helping other people is a valiant and noble duty.

 Nihongo tutorials are regularly held at the Tomo-Kai tambayan for both members and applicants.
 Once the basics of the language are grasped and learned, it is the now-learned member’s turn to spread his own knowledge to other people.
 Tomo-Kai members are also active participants in Saturday Nihonggo tutorials held every other week by Filipica.